 While you’re over here, you can also drop into the Tennessee State Museum.
 It’s the best place to learn all about the history of the Volunteer State.
-It’s also totally free.
+I also like it because it’s totally free.

 Once again, I’ll present a few different options for you to enjoy the 2nd half of your weekend in Nashville.

 If it’s a beautiful day outside, you may want to head on over to Centennial Park.
-Home to a full-scale replica of the Parthenon, you’ll see why Nashville is also called “The Athens of the South.”
+It’s home to a full-scale replica of the Parthenon, so you’ll see why Nashville is also called “The Athens of the South.”

 This large public park is the perfect place to enjoy some time outside, with a lake, hiking trails, and much more.
 There are often cultural events here, including free concerts.

 Speaking of music, one of the most popular Nashville attractions is the Grand Ole Opry.
 This is the longest-running radio broadcast in the USA, going way back to 1925.
 It’s even called “the home of American music.”

 There are shows at the Grand Ole Opry every Friday and Saturday night, but you can take a tour any day of the week.
 Click here to see an excellent live show.

 If you’re feeling more of a party vibe, why not tour a local distillery?
-There are quite a few choices in the area, but I recommend Corsair.
+There are quite a few choices in the area, but personal choice is always Corsair.
 They strive to put Nashville in a bottle and I’d say they do a fine job.

 On one of their 30-minute guided tours, you’ll see the process they use to make their unique grain-to-glass spirits.
 You’ll also get to taste five of them.
-At just $13 this is a steal.
-Click here to reserve your spot.
+At just $13, this is a steal.

 However you spent your afternoon, it’s worth it to drop by the John Seigenthaler Pedestrian Bridge.
 Take a stroll above the Cumberland River to take in the views and watch the city light up.
 Definitely bring your camera for this one.